mia-platform/documentation/docs/fast_data/runtime_management/secure_access.md

 ### Advanced

-In this section are described the tweaks to be carried out on the API Gateway (Envoy) that enhance the interaction with the runtime system and allows the solution to properly work in your project.
+In this section are described the tweaks to be carried out on the API Gateway (Envoy) that enhance the interaction with the runtime system and allow the solution to properly work in your project.
-These modifications should be inserted in the proper file in the **advanced** tab of the Console _Design_ section, under the key `api-gateway-envoy`.
+These modifications should be inserted in the proper file in the **Advanced** section of the Console _Design_ area, under the key `api-gateway-envoy`.

 ![Console advanced tab in Design section showing 'api-gateway-envoy' configuration](img/advanced_section_envoy.png)

 :::caution
-Please notice that the following configuration are specific for the `frontend` listener of Envoy.
+Please notice that the following configurations are specific for the `frontend` listener of Envoy.
 In case it has been decided to expose the Fast Data Runtime Management system under a [different listener](/development_suite/api-console/api-design/listeners.md), please update the configuration accordingly.
 :::